The Wines of Portugal (Organized by Region)

 Dão

 Collectors have identified Dão as a place to watch for quality.
-Wines from Dão are lighter in style than those from Douro but age very well because of the tannin and acidity development (a.k.a. “structure”) from growing in high-altitude areas with rugged soils of decomposing granite and schist (similar to Douro and Priorat).
-If you have had Mencía from the northwestern part of Spain, the same variety grows in Dão and is called Jaen (“Zs-in”), which offers a very different expression.
+Wines from Dão are lighter in style than those from Douro, but they age very well due to the development of tannin and acidity.
+High-altitude vineyards with decomposing granite and schist soils — like those in Douro and Priorat — give Dão wines their characteristic structure.
+Jaen, the Dão name for Mencía from northwestern Spain, expresses medium- to full-bodied red fruit flavors with bright acidity and moderate tannins.

 Wines

-- Dão Jaen (a.k.a.
-Mencía): Full-bodied red wine.
+• Dão Jaen (a.k.a.
+Mencía): Medium- to full-bodied red wine.
 Raspberry and black cherry flavors with moderately high acidity and mouth-drying tannin.

 Tejo

-Once called Ribatejo, Tejo is mostly flat, with significant agricultural holdings where lower-quality quaffing wines are the norm.
+Tejo, formerly Ribatejo, is a mostly flat region with extensive vineyards producing both everyday wines and higher-quality expressions in the central hills.
 You’ll find that Tejo plants all kinds of grapes, from Alvarinho (the grape of Vinho Verde) to the full-bodied blackish Alicante Bouschet.
 The good thing about the region is that the wines are almost always under $15.
 As you move toward the center of Tejo and into the hills towards the coast, the wines get better.
-Central Tejo is a good region for getting super value from Portugal.
+Central Tejo is a good region for getting excellent value from Portugal.

 Wines

-- Red “Indi” Blends: Look into blends with Cabernet Sauvignon, Syrah, Touriga Nacional, Trincadeira, and Castalão
+• Red “Indi” Blends: Look into blends with Cabernet Sauvignon, Syrah, Touriga Nacional, Trincadeira, and Castelão

 Beira Atlântico (Bairrada)

-Baga is the highly productive red grape of Beira, grown in Bairrada.
+Baga is a highly productive red grape of Beira, grown in Bairrada.
 In the past, the wines made with 100% Baga had a dense structure, high acidity, and a tar-like finish.
-Odd, because the wines were so structured, they would stubbornly (and slowly) morph into refinement over 10–20 years.
+Top Baga wines can evolve into refined expressions over 10–20 years, while modern winemaking now also produces approachable, early-drinking styles.
 Today, things are changing.
-With careful vineyard strategies and vinification (winemaking), you’ll find a much wider range of Baga that is a stark contrast from Bairrada Clássico.
-From the aromatic and delightfully pink sparkling wines by Luis Pato to the soft, structured, light-bodied red wines by Niepoort that remind us of Pinot Noir, this area is one of the new frontiers of winemaking for the Portuguese.
+With careful vineyard practices and vinification (winemaking), you’ll find a much wider range of Baga, offering a stark contrast to traditional Bairrada Clássico.
+From the aromatic and delightfully pink sparkling wines by Luis Pato to the soft, structured, light-bodied red wines by Niepoort that remind us of Pinot Noir, this region is one of the new frontiers of winemaking for the Portuguese.
 The wine geeks are very interested.

 Wines